CPAC and its boss Matt Schlapp have rejected the notion that white supremacists openly attended the right-wing conference. But the pictures don’t lie.

-Justin Baragona is the founder and publisher of Contemptor, a site focusing on the intersection of politics, culture and the media, and spends most of his waking hours consuming cable news.
+Justin Baragona is a media reporter at The Daily Beast.
+He is also the founder and publisher of Contemptor, a site focusing on the intersection of politics, culture and the media, and spends most of his waking hours consuming cable news.
 The St. Louis-based writer previously served as a cable-news correspondent and editor for Mediaite.
 You can send tips and hate mail to email@example.com.

 “Well, she obviously has a brain,” MacCallum shot back.
 “Why the anger?”

 The razzing had a little more bite considering Ford was once a fixture on the MSNBC morning show.

 Calling Trump’s sneakers a “big deal” in the “inner city,” Raymond Arroyo leaned into racial stereotypes about Black people to suggest they will go MAGA in 2024.

 The annual right-wing confab is now largely ignored by Fox News and mainstream media.
 CPAC’s scandal-ridden boss thinks the fix is banning journalists.